-II) Quantitative analysis: (Any four)
+II) Quantitative analysis: Organic estimations:

-Organic estimations:

-- 1) Estimation of sucrose - 2) Saponification value of oil. - 3) Estimation of aspirin from aspirin tablets. - To determine the amount of acid and ester present in the given mixture of acid and ester. - 5) Estimation of acid and amide from the mixture of acid and amide.
+- 1) Estimation of sucrose - 2) Saponification value of oil. - 3) Estimation of aspirin from aspirin tablets. - 4) To determine the amount of acid and ester present in the given mixture of acid and ester.

-III) Organic Preparations: (Any four) with following -
+III) Organic Preparations: (Any four) by considering following points